An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 Cleanliness as Medicine

 Cleanliness of body, home, community, and spirit.
-Physical cleanliness and spiritual integrity are inseparable, both support health, dignity, and the fullness of covenant Life.
+Physical cleanliness and spiritual integrity are inseparable, both support health, dignity, and the fullness of Life.

 5